I've had a lot of experience trying to keep assorted pests away from my home. Here are some of the natural remedies I've used.

 - Put cut-out cloves in the cracked deck to kill the ants settled in the cracks.

 - We use many products available in the market to keep away roaches.
-The best way to keep them out of your kitchen, however, is to keep it very neat and clean.
+The best way to keep them out of your kitchen, however, is to keep your kitchen very neat and clean.
 If roaches exist in your house, wash everywhere with a strong soap solution.

 - When placed at their entry points, sliced cucumbers deter the presence of cockroaches.